stjude/XenoCP/README.md

 ```

 `bam` is the input sample BAM.
 `ref_db_prefix`, the basename of the reference assembly that should be cleansed.
 For example, a prefix of `MGSCv37.fa` would assume for bwa alignment that
 the following files in the same directory exist:
 `MGSCv37.fa.amb`, `MGSCv37.fa.ann`, `MGSCv37.fa.bwt`,
 `MGSCv37.fa.pac`, and `MGSCv37.fa.sa`.
-For STAR alignment, it would assume the following file exist in the same directory:
+For STAR alignment, `ref_db_prefix` should be a directory and
+it would assume the following files exist in the directory:
 `chrLength.txt`, `chrNameLength.txt`, `chrName.txt`, `chrStart.txt`,
 `exonGeTrInfo.tab`, `exonInfo.tab`, `geneInfo.tab`, `Genome`,
 `genomeParameters.txt`, `SA`, `SAindex`, `sjdbInfo.txt`,